United States Merchant Marine: History

 Spanish colonies began to form as early as 1565 in places like St. Augustine, Florida, and later in Santa Fe, New Mexico; San Antonio, Tucson, San Diego, Los Angeles and San Francisco.
 English colonies like Jamestown began to form as early as 1607.
 The connection between the American colonies and Europe, with shipping as its only conduit, would continue to grow unhindered for almost two hundred years.

 Revolutionary War

 The first wartime role of an identifiable United States Merchant Marine took place on June 12, 1775, in and around Machias, Maine (then part of Massachusetts).
 A group of citizens, hearing the news from Concord and Lexington, captured the British schooner HMS Margaretta.
 The citizens, in need of critical supplies, were given an ultimatum: either load the ships with lumber to build British barracks in Boston, or go hungry.
 They chose to fight.

 Word of this revolt reached Boston, where the Continental Congress and the various colonies issued Letters of Marque to privateers.
 The privateers interrupted the British supply chain all along the eastern seaboard of the United States and across the Atlantic Ocean.
 These actions by the privateers predate both the United States Coast Guard and the United States Navy, which were formed in 1790 and 1797, respectively.

+Early Republic

+During the Napoleonic Wars the American carriers, particularly in New England, were the neutral parties that benefited economically during these years.